nekiter/RoadToRedCoder/README.md

 - 2020/06/25 (60 minutes) Today I remembered some of my classes and programed some sorting algorithms described on the book Competitive Programmer’s Handbook by Antti Laaksonem, I know that this isn't that much worth for competitive programing since C++ already has a really good sorting algorithm implemented but it's good to remember how the basic works and also I'm trying to get used to C++ again.

 - 2020/06/28 (75 minutes) Today I joined a Div.
 3 round on code forces, I could manage to solve 3/7 problems which is pretty ok, since I joined with almost one hour of contest, the problems were medium dificulty for me, so I'll look the dificilty level of those exercices then try to solve similar problems.

+- 2020/06/29 (75 minutes) Today I've read a lot during the breaks from my work, I also spent some time trying to solve problem D from yesterday contest, but no success so far, tomorrow I'll give a look on the tutorial.